Benefits of Almonds for Babies (With Recipes)

 Mix the flour, sweetener of choice and almond powder in a bowl and add water until you get a batter-like consistency.
 Make sure there are no lumps.
 Heat a pan and add some ghee to it.
 Pour out the mixture on the pan and let both sides cook completely.
 Serve hot.

-As with all nuts, it is essential to watch for signs of allergies when introducing your child to almonds.
+As with all nuts, it is essential to watch for signs of allergies when introducing almonds to your child.
 Once you are sure that there are no adverse reactions, include this nutrient-rich dry fruit in your child’s diet in a variety of ways.

 Resources and References: Wholesome Baby Food